TrellixVulnTeam/chromium-infra_OF7I/docker/swarm_docker/README.md

 --------------------------
 The `build.sh` script will create a local image named `swarm_docker` tagged with the date and time of creation.
-The image itself is simply an Ubuntu flavor (xenial as of writing this) with a number of packages and utilities installed.
+The image itself is simply an Ubuntu flavor (bionic as of writing this) with a number of packages and utilities installed.
 When launched as a container, this image is configured to run the [start_swarm_bot.sh](https://chromium.googlesource.com/infra/infra/+/master/docker/swarm_docker/start_swarm_bot.sh) script here which fetches and runs the bot code of the swarming server pointed